Britney Spears Boyfriend History: Who All Has Spears Dated?

 Britney also admitted to liking her boyfriend to be a little cheesy claiming that she loved receiving a good mixtape as a gift.

-Prior to her current boyfriend, her previous relationship was with producer Charlie Ebersol.
+Before her current boyfriend, her previous relationship was with producer Charlie Ebersol.
 The two were together for eight months before going separate ways.

-Considering the fact that Britney was not shy about confessing her love for Charlie and had spent a lot of time bonding with his sons while they were together, most were shock to learn of the split.
+Considering the fact that Britney was not shy about confessing her love for Charlie and had spent a lot of time bonding with his sons while they were together, most were shocked to learn of the split.
 Shortly after breaking up, however, Spears wasted no time deleting all of their pictures together from her Instagram.

 Kevin Federline, who was notably in the longest relationship with Britney Spears, is the father of her two children.
 Britney and Kevin gave birth to their second child, Jayden, back in September of 2006.
 It was only two months after Jayden was born that the two got divorced.
 Including the two children Kevin Federline has with Britney, he also has four other children with two other women.